leebyounghan/byounhanlee.github.io/_pages/cv.md

 - Focus: Robust AI systems for challenging text environments

 **Understanding and Mitigating Societal Biases in Large Language Models** | 2023 - Present
-*National Research Foundation of Korea*
 - Upcoming publication at MLHC 2025
 - Focus: Bias detection and mitigation in LLMs

 **Safe and Explainable AI Systems for Content Safety** | 2022 - 2024
-*National Research Foundation of Korea*
 - Published at COLING 2022
 - Focus: AI Safety in NLP applications